willwh/hook.io/ReadMe.md

 ## Try out a contrived demo

-We will create a "battle" ( an i/o hook with a downstream ) that can have several actors ( i/o hooks with upstreams ).
+We will create a "battle" ( an i/o hook with a downstream ) that can have several actors ( i/o hooks with inputs ).
 These actors will then work together in the battle with hilarious results.
 This demo begins to showcase the power of an input output hook.
 More involved demos will be coming shortly.

 ## Install hook.io